liuxueyang/blackjack/README.md

 Run `ruby blackjack.rb`

 Game of command line blackjack.
-Can be played with multiple players, each player starts with $1000.
+Can be played with multiple players.
+Change starting bet and number of decks in config.rb

 - $1 minimum bet
 - One hand per player
 - Dealer does not hit on soft 17
-- Blackjack pays 2 to 1
+- Blackjack pays 3 to 2
 - No insurance
-- Can only split once

 To run the test suite, you'll need Rspec: